Yunibas/firebase-emulators/README.md

 - `start:firestore` - Runs only the Firestore emulator.
 Any emulator can be run individually in this manner

-- `start:json-server` - Runs a local JSON Server to act as db for PubSub emulator

 - `export` - Performs a manual export from a running Firestore and Cloud Storage emulator

 # Authentication Emulator